Exopy/i3py/docs/source/dev_guide/drivers/overview.rst

             def is_sync(self):
                 pass

-By default, a subsystem is a subclass of || and any subsystem of the parent class of the driver.
+By default, a subsystem is a subclass of |SubSystem| and any subsystem of the parent class of the driver.
 You can specify additional base classes as a tuple passed as first argument to subsystem.

-Channels are similar to subsytems but are identified by an id as an instrument may have an arbitrary number of channel of the same kind.
-Adding a channel to an instrument is similar to adding a subsystem save that one must specify what are the valid channel ids.
-One can specify a static list of ids or a the name of a method on the parent listing the available channel when called.
+Channels are similar to subsytems but are identified by an id as an instrument may have an arbitrary number of channel of the same kind (the default class is
+|Channel|).
+Adding a channel to an instrument is similar to adding a subsystem
+save that one must specify what are the valid channel ids.
+One can specify a static list of ids or a the name of a method on the parent listing the available channels when called.
 This method should take no argument.
 Furthermore one can declare, aliases for the channel ids to provide more user friendly name than the ones used by the driver.

 For more details please refer to the API documentation or to the dedicated section of the documentation about subsystems and channels